 Question: How do partnerships file and pay quarterly estimated tax payments?

-- A partnership does not pay tax on its income but “passes through” any profits or losses to its partners.
-Generally, the partnership is required to prepare and give partners a Schedule K-1 (Form 1065) (PDF), Partner’s Share of Income, Deductions, Credits, etc.
+- A partnership does not pay tax on its income but "passes through" any profits or losses to its partners.
+Generally, the partnership must prepare and give partners a copy of Schedule K-1 (Form 1065) (.pdf), Partner’s Share of Income, Deductions, Credits, etc.

 - The partners report the information from the K-1 on their own returns and pay any taxes due, including estimated taxes.

-Because partners are not employees of the partnership, no withholding is taken out of their distributions to pay the income and self-employment taxes on their Forms 1040 (PDF).
-The partners may need to pay estimated tax payments using Form 1040-ES (PDF).
+Because partners are not employees of the partnership, partnerships do not withhold tax from their distributions to pay the partners’ income and self-employment taxes on their Forms 1040 (.pdf), U.S. Individual Income Tax Return.
+The partners may need to pay estimated tax payments using Form 1040-ES (.pdf), Estimated Tax for Individuals.

-- Credit an overpayment on your 2011 return to your 2012 estimated tax.
+- By crediting an overpayment on your 2014 return to your 2015 estimated tax

-- Send in your payment (check or money order) with a payment voucher from Form 1040-ES.
+- By sending in your payment (check or money order) with a payment voucher from Form 1040-ES

-- Pay electronically using the Electronic Federal Tax Payment System (EFTPS)
+- Electronically using the Electronic Federal Tax Payment System (EFTPS)

-- Pay by electronic funds withdrawal (EFW) if you are filing Form 1040 electronically.
+- By electronic funds withdrawal (EFW) if you are filing Form 1040 electronically

 - Publication 505, Tax Withholding and Estimated Tax